Analysis: Is Seahawks running back Chris Carson the NFL’s best bargain?

 Taking into account his production (104.2 combined rushing and receiving yards per game) and his 2019 per game salary ($41,330), Carson is costing the Seahawks $397 for every yard he has gained so far this season.

-Based on that figure, Carson is the best bargain among all NFL running backs (see chart below).
+Based on that figure, Carson is the best bargain among all NFL running backs (see chart).

 Fournette, meanwhile, is averaging 118.3 yards from scrimmage while making $462,799 per game.
 That averages out to a cost of $3,912 per yard he has gained.